Sunday, 5 February 2012

 Might this expression have been translated from Chinese?

-Or did some clueless idiot arrive at this conclusion after visiting a downtown Chinatown somewhere?
+Or might some clueless idiot arrive at this conclusion after visiting a downtown Chinatown not so far away?

 The ditty's origin didn't matter, because there was absolutely no possible way that I would ever have a Chinese wife.
 Dreams are definitely the stuff nonsense is made from.